lionello/lionello.github.io/_posts/2024-11-19-Nailed-it-with-Defang.markdown

 ![The Greek god Hephaestus striking a USB thumb drive with his hammer in the Cloud](/images/1418fc22c430809baab5f1165ed297db/image.png){: width="350" }
 {: refdef}

-Christmas is nearing, and this year I’m once again spending time in the Vancouver Hacker Space [vanhack.ca](http://vanhack.ca) to work on a silly Christmas project to turn a human-sized* acrylic sphere into a snow globe.
+Christmas is nearing, and this year I’m once again spending time in the Vancouver Hacker Space [vanhack.ca](http://vanhack.ca) to work on a silly Christmas project to turn a human-sized[^1] acrylic sphere into a snow globe.
 I haven’t finished it in the last few years, and I likely won’t finish it this winter either, but it’s still a fun project to tinker on.

 The project was inspired by [Knick Knack](https://en.wikipedia.org/wiki/Knick_Knack), one of Pixar’s earliest 3D shorts.
 My plan was to fill the globe with a 2D cut-out of Knick Knack the Snowman and his igloo, along with fake snow.
 Then, I'd add an Arduino and an accelerometer to detect a “shake” and in turn trigger the snow.